ModeenF/SportsTacticsBoard/README.md

 # Sports Tactics Board

 Sports Tactics Board is a utility that allows coaches, trainers and officials to describe sports tactics, strategies and positioning using a magnetic or chalk-board style approach.
+Supports soccer, hockey, volleyball and floorball.

+Features
+- Supports more than one sport (currently Soccer/Football, Hockey, Volleyball, Floorball, Futsal and American Football).
+- Records sequences of positions for documenting tactical strategies or plays.
+- Save and loads tactical sequences - allows building a library of plays or drills.
+- Supports pre-defined layouts that position players, ball/puck and officials.
+- Supports exporting images and image sequences to files or clipboard.
+- English and German translations of the UI.
+(Not working that greate now)

 This project has been forked from https://sourceforge.net/projects/sportstacticsbd/ Some parts taken from https://github.com/manio143/SportsTacticsBoard